csicks/Image-Viewer/README.md

-# ImageViewr
+# ImageViewer
-Implemention of a simple image viewer.
+Implementation of a simple image viewer.

 Instructions in the software are mainly in Chinese.